jcpeinado/Team_Project-TTC_Delays/README.md

 ###     5. Model Selection

+**1. Binary Classification Focus**
+The primary aim of the model is to determine whether a particular outcome (e.g., delay vs. no delay) will occur.
+Logistic Regression is specifically designed for binary classification, mapping inputs to a probability between 0 and 1.
+As such, it aligns well with scenarios where the dependent variable is a yes/no or true/false type of outcome.

+**2. Suitability for Categorical Predictors**
+A significant portion of the dataset consists of categorical variables.
+Logistic Regression readily handles categorical data through encoding techniques such as one-hot encoding.
+This approach permits the model to learn how each category influences the log-odds of the target outcome.
+Furthermore, the model’s observed accuracy suggests that the chosen encoding and feature preparation steps effectively leverage the categorical information.

+**3. Model Interpretability**
+Unlike certain more complex methods (e.g., neural networks or ensemble models), Logistic Regression offers transparent coefficients indicating the contribution of each feature (or category) to the probability of the outcome.
+This characteristic supports clearer communication of model results to non-technical stakeholders, fostering trust and understanding in how decisions are reached.

+**4. Computational Efficiency**
+Compared to other classification algorithms, Logistic Regression is relatively fast to train and update.
+This efficiency is particularly beneficial for projects that require frequent re-training or real-time analytics, as it reduces both computational overhead and latency during predictive operations.

+**5. Probability Outputs**
+Logistic Regression natively produces probability estimates, which facilitate a granular understanding of the model’s confidence in each classification.
+This feature also allows practitioners to adjust the classification threshold as needed, depending on the balance of priorities, such as sensitivity vs. specificity.

+**6. Resilience to Data Imperfections**
+When combined with regularization, Logistic Regression can handle moderate levels of noise and outliers.
+The model’s performance indicates that any violations of assumptions (e.g., perfect linear separability) are not severe enough to impede accuracy, affirming its suitability within the current data context.

+**Conclusion**
+Given the project’s focus on a binary outcome, the presence of numerous categorical features, and the need for both interpretability and computational efficiency, Logistic Regression emerges as a strong methodological choice.
+The decent accuracy achieved further validates its effectiveness for this classification task.

 The model is trained with Logistic regression model.

 Create a model pipeline - steps to perform: